Table of contents

 You might also have to provide financial evidence, such as your T1 tax return and corporate financial statements.

-The entire underwriting process can happen in as short as a few days.
+The entire underwriting process can happen in as short as a week.
 It could also take over a month to gather and review all the information.

 8) Policy issue